-A. First rights up to the proportion of appointment normally held by the employee go to the most senior member of:
+A. First rights up to the proportion of appointment normally held by the employee go by seniority to:

-(a) current regular continuous members who have received layoff notice under Articles 5.1, 12.3, 8.3.17 paragraph 4
+(a) current regular continuous members who have received layoff notice under Articles 5.1, 12.3, 8.11 fourth paragraph

 (b) current regular continuous members who have successfully negotiated the "bumping" process under Articles 5.4 and Article 5.5.